Find a home to buy

 - will not give us details of your income and savings; or

 - are a cash buyer.

 Once you've registered with us for an affordable home, you can receive emails of homes for sale.
 You will also be able to see the homes for sale on our website, and on our Canfod Cartref /Home Finder site.
 If you see a home you're interested in buying, you will need to ensure your application is up-to-date with details of your:

 - family members who are moving with you, including whether you will be buying the home with someone else.

 You will also need to provide a mortgage certificate from a bank or building society confirming that they will give you a mortgage for the amount you need to buy the home.

 If you see a home you would like to buy, you will express your interest in the home by ‘bidding’.
 A bid has no monetary value.
 It means putting forward your interest in the home.
 We will assess your 'bid' to buy an affordable home using the criteria in our Affordable Homes policy.

 If you are nominated to buy an affordable home, we will ask you to fill in a statutory declaration.
 This is a formal statement, signed in the presence of a commissioner of oaths, (this is someone, such as a solicitor, who is authorised to verify oaths and other legal documents) confirming that the information you have given us is true.
 If you tell a lie in a statutory declaration, this may be a criminal offence.
-If we have more than one person wanting to buy a home we will nominate a buyer according to our Affordable Homes Policy.
+If we have more than one person wanting to buy a home a shortlist will be provided to the homeowner / developer in accordance with our Affordable Homes Policy.

 To find out the cost of Affordable Homes in your area, please see the related links below right.